oracle-livelabs/database/23cfree/duality-views/duality-views.md

     ```
     ![adding a genre description to family](images/family_update.png " ")

 7. Lastly, let's check the Duality Views containing the Family genre to see the updated description.
-Run the following code:
+Copy the sql below and click **Run Script**
     ```
     <copy>
     SELECT json_serialize(data PRETTY)